Rei-SwitchBot/faq/en-us/Bot.md

 2. Please set the bot's mode again and swipe down on the app's home screen to check if the issue improves.

+---
+### Troubleshooting SwitchBot Bot Still Experiences Low Power Even After Replacing the Batteries.

+Thank you for reaching out to us.
+We sincerely apologize for any inconvenience this may have caused and appreciate the opportunity to assist you.
+Regarding this issue, could you please check the following points?
+1. Please make sure you are using Panasonic/SwitchBot original CR2 3V battery.

+2. Remove and reinsert the Bot's battery, then control the Bot once.

+3. If the battery level display returns to normal after following the above steps, it is a rare temporary abnormality in reading firmware data and will not affect normal product usage.
+Thank you for your understanding.

+4. Firmware updates cannot be done with low battery.
+If the battery level is displayed correctly, please update your bot's firmware version to 6.6 or later by going to SwitchBot app → Bot → Firmware & Battery.